geoffreylitt/wildcard-onward-paper/paper.md

 The adapters for our test sites ranged from 36 to 117 lines of code, averaging 68 lines; Table 1 shows the number of lines of code for each adapter.
 Most of the code in the adapters is simply using DOM APIs and CSS selectors to implement conventional web scraping logic.

-Some of the challenges of writing a DOM scraping adapter are the same ones as with writing normal web scraping code, but the more interactive nature of Wildcard introduces additional challenges.
+Some of the challenges of writing a DOM scraping adapter are the same ones as with writing normal web scraping code.
+Sometimes, addressing the desired set of elements can be difficult, and when sites change, scrapers can break—we observed several instances where sites changed their
+CSS classes and caused Wildcard adapters to no longer work.
+One benefit of a library of shared wrappers is that if many customizations depend on some piece of scraping logic, rather than having the scraping logic embedded in a single browser extension, it should be more likely to be fixed quickly.

+The interactive nature of Wildcard also introduces additional challenges beyond normal web scraping.
 One challenge is registering appropriate event handlers to update the table data in response to UI changes that happen after initial page load.
 Another challenge is persisting updates to the DOM—some websites use virtual DOM frameworks that can occasionally overwrite changes made by Wildcard.
 So far, in practice we've managed to work around these issues for all of the websites we've tried, but we don't claim that any website can be customized through DOM scraping.
 As web frontend code gets increasingly complex (and starts to move beyond the DOM to other technologies like Shadow DOM or even WebGL), it may become increasingly difficult to customize websites from the outside without first-party support.

-AJAX scraping proved highly useful in several cases.
+AJAX scraping proved very useful in several cases.
 The Uber Eats website was challenging to scrape because it has a complex DOM structure with machine-generated CSS classes, but the site also uses AJAX requests which contain all the relevant data in a structured form that is much easier to extract.